-Burcl, Miksovska
+Burcl, Miksovska, Wiedenfeld

-Courses offered by the Department of Chemistry provide a program of studies that allows the individual to:
+Courses offered by the Department of Chemistry provide a programs of study that allows the individual to:

-- 1. Obtain high quality instruction in chemistry as a scientific discipline. - 2.
-Obtain a sound background in preparation for advanced studies. - 3.
+1. Obtain high quality instruction in chemistry as a scientific discipline.

+- 2. Obtain a sound background in preparation for advanced studies. - 3.
 Meet the qualifications of professional chemists and accrediting agencies. - 4.
-Prepare for a professional career in medicine, dentistry, pharmacy, medical technology, engineering, nursing and other fields.
+Prepare for a professional career in chemistry, medicine, dentistry, pharmacy, medical technology, engineering, nursing and other fields.